 How we’re organised

-Historically Gilbertine’s were somewhat unusual in that they were begun as a double house — Gilbertine Monasteries included both men and women members under the leadership of a single Magister.
-While this organisational structure is no longer possible within the Roman Catholic Church, our Gilbertine family continues to include both men and women: Gilbertine Sisters who are to form the backbone of our ministry of prayer and contemplation, the Brothers and Canons Regular (priests) who are in service to a particular neighbourhood and parish, and our Companions — who come from a variety of walks of life to support the work of our community through prayer, freewill offerings, and by taking part in various activities.
+Historically Gilbertine’s were somewhat unusual in that they were begun as a double house — Gilbertine Monasteries included both men and women under the leadership of a single Magister.
+While this organisational structure is no longer possible within the Roman Catholic Church, our Gilbertine family continues to include both men and women: Gilbertine Sisters who are to form the backbone of our wider ministry of prayer and contemplation, the Brothers and Canons Regular who are in service to a particular neighbourhood and parish, and our Companions — who come from a variety of walks of life to support the work of our communities through prayer, freewill offerings, and other community activities.

 Our members conform to the Augustinian Rule but retain and study the Benedictine Rule as a source of spiritual wisdom.
-We profess, in the presence of the Prior General and the gathered community, after a noviciate of at least one year, vows of poverty, chastity and obedience.
-We come together regularly for public prayer, Chapter meetings and, when we are further established, for a Great Chapter (by invitation of the Prior General) on the Minor Rogation Days before the celebration of the Ascension.
+Our Canons Regular profess, in the presence of their Magister and Prior and the gathered community, after a noviciate of at least one year, vows of poverty, chastity and obedience.
+We come together regularly for public prayer, Chapter meetings and, when we are further established, for a General Chapter on the Minor Rogation Days before the celebration of the Ascension.

 Our Gilbertine charism includes daily prayer (Divine Office) and contemplation as well as service to a specific parish and neighbourhood.
 Members live a life of simplicity and may be employed in a variety of roles in the community.
 Goods are held in common and are distributed as according to need.